Welcome to a new school year at Friends ‘n Fun!

 “A child is born a first time, and then, through the long and difficult process of constructing his identity, it is as if he is born again.
 In this process, he gives himself a face, a body, gestures, movement, speech, thought, feelings, imagination, fantasy; in short, the awareness of being and the means of expressing his “me-ness” which is absolutely essential for becoming autonomous and distinguishing ourselves from other people and things – people and things we live and interact with and from which, little by little, we draw most of the raw material with which we create our own identity.
 To recognize ourselves and to be recognized.
 But a child’s most sought-after goal is to recognize himself in others, and to find in others (objects and the natural world as well) parts of himself.”

-We have been so very fortunate over the past 18 months to have successfully managed the pandemic and remain open without times of quarantine.
-That has been in large part due to the amazing efforts of all of our FnF families and their conscientious diligence in monitoring their families health and virus exposure so as to insure we are all as protected as possible.
-An exposure to Covid at FnF would likely result in a 10 day quarantine for the entire school.
-We appreciate everyones continued efforts and awareness.
+We have been so very fortunate over the past two years to have successfully managed the pandemic and remain open without times of quarantine.
+That has been in large part due to the amazing efforts of all of our FnF families and their conscientious diligence in monitoring their family’s health and virus exposure so as to insure we are all as protected as possible.
+In an effort to continue to work together around health, we request all families do a symptom check before they leave home each morning.
+The Colorado Department of Public Health resource “How Sick is Too Sick” outlines the guidance we follow for all illness, including COVID.

-A way you can help us at home is to help your child with the recommended hand washing routine of: getting hands wet, applying soap, rubbing their hands with soap for 20 seconds outside of the water stream (singing the ABC song, happy birthday two times, or counting to 20 slowly), before rinsing the soap off and drying their hands.
+An additional way you can help us is to practice the recommended hand washing protocol at home: wetting hands; applying soap; rubbing hands with soap for 20 seconds outside of the water stream (singing the ABC song, happy birthday two times, or counting to 20 slowly); rinsing the soap off and drying hands.

 We can all help take care of each other within our Friends’n Fun Community and safe guard the health of ourselves and those in our lives outside of school!